William Crolly: Bishop of Down and Connor

-In 1825 Crolly was appointed Bishop of Down and Connor and received episcopal ordination in St. Patrick's Church, Donegall St, the first time a Catholic Bishop had ever been ordained in Belfast.
+In Feb 1825 Crolly was appointed Bishop of Down and Connor and received episcopal ordination in St. Patrick's Church, Donegall St, the first time a Catholic bishop had ever been ordained in Belfast.

-Dr Crolly spent a decade ministering in his native diocese and among the most important and enduring aspects of his episcopate was the establishment of St. Malachy's College in 1833, although he also oversaw the construction of many churches in rural parishes.
+Crolly spent a decade ministering in his native diocese and among the most important and enduring aspects of his episcopate was the establishment of St. Malachy's College in 1833, although he also oversaw the construction of many churches in rural parishes.

 One writer estimates this was only possible by Crolly living with his curates in a single house in Belfast.

 Archbishop of Armagh

 In 1835 Crolly was appointed Archbishop of Armagh in succession to Thomas Kelly who has served under three years in office.
-He began the construction of the Cathedral in Armagh and laid the foundation stone on St Patrick's Day, 1840.
+He began the construction of St Patrick's Cathedral, Armagh (Roman Catholic) laying the foundation stone on St Patrick's Day, 1840.
 He appointed Thomas Duff architect and also decreed that work be suspended because of the Great Irish Famine.